 The 2021 Kia K5 is available with a turbocharged 1.6-liter engine or a turbo 2.5-liter engine, plus wireless Apple CarPlay and a large selection of standard safety equipment.
 This includes automatic emergency braking (with pedestrian and cyclist protection), a driver-attention warning, and lane-keep assist.
 A blind-spot system and rear-cross-traffic alert aren’t standard on this new midsize Kia sedan, but we think they should be.

 Most versions of the K5 have the 1.6-liter engine including the LX, LXS, GT-Line, and EX.
-The GT gets a 2.5-liter engine.
+The GT gets the 2.5-liter engine.

 The K5’s 1.6-liter engine makes 180 hp in all versions.
 The GT’s 2.5-liter engine makes 290 hp.